jamii/lein-gnome/README.md

 As of Gnome Shell 3.8.2 if your group name (example.com) does not have at least one period in it your extension will not be recognised.

+If an exception is thrown in your `init` or `enable` functions, your extension will not start.
+If this happens when (re)starting gnome-shell then the error will be logged and will also appear in Looking Glass under the extensions tab.
+If this happens when reloading the extension the error will be silently discarded.

 If an exception is thrown in your `disable` function, reloading your extension will silently fail.
 The error will not even be logged.
 Try calling the disable function manually in the repl to be sure.

+There is a GetExtensionErrors dbus method exposed by gnome-shell but it never returns anything.

 In general gjs seems happy to throw away exceptions.
 Please let me know if you find more cases like the above and I will start adding wrappers to deal with them.